Personal Biography

 Phenomenology and Human Existence (Oxford University Press, forthcoming 2020).

-The Cambridge Heidegger Lexicon (Cambridge: Cambridge University Press, forthcoming 2019).
+The Cambridge Heidegger Lexicon (Cambridge: Cambridge University Press, 2021).

 The Cambridge Companion to Heidegger’s Being and Time (Cambridge: Cambridge University Press, 2013).